 SSD_TOTAL_GB.
-Please note that this quota is separate from Local SSD.
+This quota is separate from Local SSD.
 This quota also applies to regional SSD persistent disks, but regional disks consume twice the amount of quota per GB due to replication in two zones within a region.

 You will need to have enough IP addresses for every VM that needs to be reachable from the public Internet.
 Regional IP quota is for assigning IPv4 addresses to VMs in that region, if desired, and Global IP quota is for assigning IPv4 addresses to global networking resources such as firewalls, HTTP proxies and load balancers.
 There are a few types of IP addresses to consider, depending on your needs.

 - In-use IP address: Includes both ephemeral and static IP addresses that are currently being used by a resource.
 In-use IP addresses do not incur charges but static unused IP address do incur charges.

 - Static IP addresses: External IP addresses reserved for your resources that persists through machine restarts.
 You can register these addresses with DNS and domain provider services to provide a user-friendly address.
 For example, www.example-site.com.